 EXAMS: Four exams are scheduled for this laboratory.
 Each exam will be at 9:30 - 10:20 am.
 These will be practical exams, where students cycle through 15 stations and view a specimen at each station (often through a microscope).
 There will be two, 2 point questions pertaining to a specimen at each station.
 The first question will generally ask "what is the species?"
 The second question will ask about some aspect of parasite biology (i.e. "what is the intermediate host," "where in the host are the adult stages located," etc.).
+Students will be given a list with all scientific parasite names covered in each section.
 Separate practicals will NOT be set up for students who miss exams.